partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 # What is PartiQL Beamline?

-PartiQL Beamline is a sophisticated tool designed for **fast data generation** specifically tailored for PartiQL testing and experimentation.
+PartiQL Beamline is a tool designed for **fast data generation** specifically using [PartiQL](https://partiql.org/) value system.
 At its core, it generates **reproducible pseudo-random data** using a **stochastic approach** that models real-world data patterns.

 ## The Problem It Solves

-When working with PartiQL implementations, developers and researchers often face several challenges:
+Some of the common software engineering problem that most developers, data engineers, and researchers often face are:

 - **Lack of Test Data**: Creating realistic test datasets manually is time-consuming and error-prone
 - **Inconsistent Testing**: Different test runs with different data make it hard to reproduce bugs
 - **Query Testing**: Writing queries that match your data structures requires understanding both the data shape and query patterns
-- **Performance Benchmarking**: Consistent, scalable datasets are needed for meaningful performance comparisons
+- **Performance Benchmarking**: Consistent, scalable datasets are needed for meaningful performance comparisons and AI inferences evaluations
 - **Schema Evolution**: As data structures change, maintaining test data becomes increasingly complex

 PartiQL Beamline addresses all these challenges with a unified approach to synthetic data generation.